tonini/tonini.github.io/_posts/2015-08-9-my-emacs-smartparens-and-elixir-setup.md

 categories: elixir emacs smartparens
 ---

-As you all could imagine I write a right amount of Emacs Lisp because for [Alchemist][alchemist].
+As you all could imagine I write a great amount of Emacs Lisp because for [Alchemist][alchemist].
 To get a bit of support while writing all these parentheses I use a minor mode called [Smartparens][smartparens].

 It quotes itself as the following: